Same-Day Service vs. True Plumbing Emergency: Know the Difference

 Can most plumbing problems be fixed in a single same-day visit?

-Many common issues — clogged drains, leaky faucets, running toilets, and minor pipe leaks — can be resolved in one visit.
+Many common issues like clogged drains, leaky faucets, running toilets, and minor pipe leaks can be resolved in one visit.
 However, sewer line backups, underground pipe damage, full water heater replacements, and main water line breaks often require multiple visits due to the need for camera inspections, specialized equipment, permits, or parts that aren't stocked on a standard service van.